1. Quality Assurance at Aberystwyth

 As part of the above, they receive the reports from Departmental Learning and Teaching Committees, of formal programme monitoring undertaken in the department annually and also formally log in the reports of the departmental Staff-Student Consultative Committees which serve as a useful feedback mechanism between staff and students.

-4. The Head of the Graduate School is responsible for the provision of Researcher Development training within the University as a whole, and also has a co-ordinating role in the development of policy on postgraduate matters, the provision of facilities for postgraduates, and for monitoring the recruitment and academic progress of postgraduate students.
-The Head of the Graduate School also approves nominations for external examiners on research degrees.
+4. The Head of the Doctoral Academy is responsible for the provision of Researcher Development training within the University as a whole, and also has a co-ordinating role in the development of policy on postgraduate matters, the provision of facilities for postgraduates, and for monitoring the recruitment and academic progress of postgraduate students.
+The Head of the Doctoral Academy also approves nominations for external examiners on research degrees.

-5. A number of senior Academic Registry staff are involved in the operation of Quality Assurance procedures reporting to the Academic Registrar.
+5. A number of senior Academic Registry staff are involved in the operation of Quality Assurance procedures reporting to the Head of Academic Registry.
 The Academic Registry also provides support at faculty level.

 -